 Usually, around six months, your baby will turn her head toward someone who says her name, demonstrating that she has learned that that word represents her.
 This is an important milestone because she is starting to have an awareness of her own separate identity.

 7. Recognizes himself in the mirror

-Babies look in the mirror from a very young age and seem fascinated by the bright-eyed baby staring back at him.
-Still, it isn’t until around 18 months that babies usually have an awareness that the reflection is himself.
+Babies look in the mirror from a very young age and seem fascinated by the bright-eyed baby staring back at them.
+Still, it isn’t until around 18 months that babies usually know that the reflection is himself.
 This is a great milestone because it represents self-awareness and a developing sense of his own identity.
-You can help your baby develop this by putting a sticker on your baby’s cheek and see if he reaches for the sticker in the mirror or his cheek.
-Play mirror games to help him learn this distinction.
+You can help your baby develop this by putting a sticker on your baby’s cheek and see if he reaches for the sticker in the mirror or his cheek—play mirror games to help him learn this distinction.